GoogleCloudPlatform/DataflowTemplates/v1/README_GCS_Text_to_Cloud_Spanner.md

-Text Files on Cloud Storage to Cloud Spanner Template
+Text Files on Cloud Storage to Cloud Spanner template
 ---
-A pipeline to import a Cloud Spanner database from a set of Text (CSV) files in Cloud Storage.
+The Cloud Storage Text to Cloud Spanner template is a batch pipeline that reads CSV text files from Cloud Storage and imports them to a Cloud Spanner database.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/cloud-storage-to-cloud-spanner) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=GCS_Text_to_Cloud_Spanner).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)